iitp-ppi/DeepFoldPublic/docs/reference-manual/alphafold/features.md

 ## Structural template search

-1. The UniRef90 MSA obtained in the previous step is used to search PDB70 using HHSearch with `-maxseq 1000000`.
+1. The UniRef90 MSA obtained in the previous step is used to search PDB70 using **hhsearch** with `-maxseq 1000000`.
 1. Structural data for each hit is obtained from the corresponding mmCIF file in the PDB database.
-1. If the sequence from PDB70 does not exactly match the sequence in the mmCIF file then the two are aligned using Kalign.
+1. If the sequence from PDB70 does not exactly match the sequence in the mmCIF file then the two are aligned using **Kalign**.

 ```{sh}
 hhsearch \